joseeden/All-Things-DevOps/pages/030-Security/006-Incident-Responses.md

 3. Prioritize incident response efforts.
 4. Standardize incident documentation.

+#### Analysis - Forensic Investigation

+The primary purpose of a forensic investigation during the analysis phase of an incident response is to collect and preserve evidence.

+- Involves meticulous data collection and handling.
+- Ensure the admissibility of evidence in court.
+- Reference: (ISC2 Study Guide, Module 1, under Incident Response Team).

 ### Containment

+1. Involves taking immediate actions to isolate and contain the incident.
-1. Gather evidence.
+2. Gather evidence.
-2. Choose an appropriate containment strategy.
+3. Choose an appropriate containment strategy.
-3. Identify the attacker.
+4. Identify the attacker.
-4. Isolate the attack.

-### Post-Incident Activity
+### Recovery

+1. Involves restoring affected systems to their normal state after the incident
-1. Identify evidence that may need to be retained.
+2. Identify evidence that may need to be retained.
-2. Document lessons learned.
+2. Document lessons learned, analyzing response actions, and identifying areas for improvement.

 ## Incident Response Team